Paakofi62/A03/README.md

 # A03

-How to use Git and Github:
+Task:How to use Git and Github
 First you need to download git and create a github accounts.

 In Github, you need to create an account.